 Did you know that dogs can feel stressed just like people do?
 It’s true, and if you know the signs, then you can get your dog the help necessary to make her feel better.
-Your dog is sensitive and has feeling and needs, and when things start to go badly for her, make her afraid or worry her, she can begin to experience dog stress.
+Your dog is sensitive and has feelings and needs, and when things start to go badly for her, make her afraid or worry her, she can begin to experience dog stress.

 That leads to all sorts of health problems, and it can contribute to an early death, so watch for the following dog stress warning signs.